 Walnuts vs. Mixed Nuts

 I did make one major change to the recipe.
 I chose a mix of nuts instead of just walnuts (the traditional nut in sugared nuts).
 The peanuts are delectable in here and, of course, the pecans are delicious.
-You can use whatever unsalted, raw nuts you like or have on hand.
-I have to warn you that the variety of nuts makes “seconds” all the more likely.

 Speaking of sharing.
 This recipe for sugared nuts makes quite a bit, so it’s a perfect homemade gift to share with everyone you know this holiday season!